 The purpose of measuring quality and safety is to improve patient care and optimize patient outcomes.
 The Hospital Harm measure should be used in conjunction with other sources of information about patient safety, including patient safety reporting and learning systems, chart reviews or audits, Accreditation Canada survey results, patient concerns and clinical quality improvement process measures.
 Together, this information can inform and optimize improvement initiatives.

-The Improvement Resource is a compilation of evidence-informed practices linked to each of the clinical groups within the Hospital Harm measure to help drive changes that will make care safer.
-Through extensive research and consultation with clinicians, experts and leaders in quality improvement (QI) and patient safety, the Improvement Resource is intended to make information on improving patient safety easily available, so teams spend less time researching and more time optimizing patient care.
+The Improvement Resource is a compilation of guidance linked to each of the clinical groups within the Hospital Harm measure to help drive changes that will make care safer.
+Through research and consultation with clinicians, experts, and leaders in quality improvement (QI) and patient safety, the Improvement Resource is intended to make information on improving patient safety easily available, so teams spend less time researching and more time optimizing patient care.

 For each clinical group, the Improvement Resource provides the following:

 - An overview of the clinical group and goal for improvement.

 - Implications for patients experiencing the type of harm and their importance to patients and family.

 - Guidance for clinical and system reviews and incident analyses, including a list of resources specific to the clinical group.